jveillet/rb-redis-cache/README.md

 => 'my_value'
 ```

-### Increment a counter
+### Incrementing a counter

-Increments the number stored at key by one.
+Increments the number stored at key by increment.

 ```ruby
 Cache.increment('my_key_inc')